Error Thresholds in Presence of Epistatic Interactions: Appendix I: Existence of an Error Threshold in the Presence of Lethal Mutagenesis

 \section{Appendix I: Existence of an Error Threshold in the Presence of Lethal Mutagenesis}

+It has been argued that lethal mutagenesis is incompatible with the existence of an error threshold in viral populations.
+The underlying reason for this argument is that lethal mutagenesis necessarily implies a reduction of the viral population since lethal mutants, which dominate over non-lethal ones, do not reproduce and act as a population sink \cite{wilke05}.
+The mathematical model for the error catastrophe needs a finite non-vanishing ratio between the fit and deleterious genotypes. \\

+While this argument might hold for high percentages of lethal mutations, we show that there is a regime in which this need not be the case generally.
+If at each time step there genotyope has a non-zero probability of transitioning into a deleterious non-lethal mutation with fitness above 1, this will sustain a ``escape route" that will circumvent the lethal genotypes (corresponding to absent vertices in the hypercube graph).
+In other words, the important factor is not whether the amount of mutations that are lethal at each time step is dominant, but rather wethere there are \emph{at least} a few mutations which are viable.
+If this is the case, the virus can continue to evolve, albeit less efficiently.\\

-A complete mathematical description of the Error Catastrope in viruses of genomic length $L$ involves considering every sequence in $2^L$ configurations.
+In order to see how this might happen, it is important to consider the full-dimensional model that leads to random diffusion in a hypercube: a complete mathematical description of the Error Catastrope in viruses of genomic length $L$ involves considering every sequence in $2^L$ configurations.
 A simple model which considers only single mutations between genotypes comes given by the the adjacency matrix of the hypercube graph weighted with the fitness of each genotype.